mathew2103/RoyalManagerV13/README.md

 - **Outdated Discord.js v13**: This version is no longer supported and does not work with Discord's current API.
 You will need to update to **Discord.js v14+** or the latest version to restore functionality.
 - **Music Commands**: Due to changes in YouTube and audio libraries, music functionality may also be broken.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-If you need assistance upgrading or modernizing the bot, feel free to open an issue in the repository.

-Let me know if you'd like further refinements!